Sim rigs: wheel stand vs aluminum profile vs cockpit

 Wheel stands: when they’re the right call

 The Next Level Racing Wheel Stand 2.0 (~$249 US / £179 / €229) folds flat to store between a wall and a shelf, and a GTSeat add-on converts it to a seated rig later.
-Users run 9-12 Nm direct-drive bases (Moza R9, Logitech G Pro) on the WS2.0 and report it “holds up alright” — you’ll feel the frame flex under hard braking, but it doesn’t fail.
+Users run 9-12 Nm direct-drive bases (Moza R9, Logitech G Pro) on the WS2.0 and report it “holds up alright.”
+You’ll feel the frame flex under hard braking; it holds the load without failing.
 The cheaper Wheel Stand Lite 2.0 flexes noticeably more; people still run DD bases on it, but with real wobble.
 Skip the no-name Amazon/Temu stands; they flex badly with any DD torque.

 Wheel-stand money is largely lost when you move to a cockpit.
 If you already know you want a seat and triples, this is a stage you can skip.